kmerckae/panda_safe_hrc_tutorial/source/gazebo_panda/panda_visualization.rst

 .. admonition:: todo

-	Rewrite for Ubuntu 20.04 and ROS Noetic.
+	Make updated GitHub repository with ROS Noetic on Ubuntu 20.04 and rewrite this part of the tutorial.

 Create a catkin workspace